 US trademark attorneys can help you with everything involved in the legality of trademarks.
 Whether it’s performing a comprehensive trademark search, trademark application, or taking action against someone who is infringing on your trademark, trademark attorneys represent you and your brand and help you through each step of the trademark application process.

 Contact our trademark attorneys for a free consultation.
 Whether you’re a US citizen or a non-US citizen seeking a trademark attorney, we can help you get registered with the USPTO.

 You need to submit a trademark registration to the Unites States Patent and Trademark Office where it will be reviewed by a trademark attorney working for the government.
 He or she will compare your mark to similar registered trademarks to see if there is any conflict.

 If your mark is approved, it will go on a 30 day “publication” period, in which time any third party can file an opposition to your mark.
 If none arrives, your mark is clear for final registration.
 This typically marks the end of the trademark application process, and you’ll have the best trademark protection based on where you mark falls on the spectrum of distinctiveness—far more than mere common law would provide.

-From start to finish, official trademark registration with the USPTO usually takes 8 to 10 months, considering there are no modification requests.
+From start to finish, most official trademark registration service with the USPTO usually takes 8 to 10 months, given there are no modification requests.

 Trademark attorneys typically go through the following steps:

 - A thorough trademark search, ensuring that your mark is unique enough for submission;

-- Response to a modification request if one is issued;
+- We respond to a modification request if one is issued;

-- Publication period in which any opposition may need to be disputed;
+- The publication period takes place, in which any opposition may need to be disputed;

 - Final certificate of registration from the USPTO.